paulaperoutka/paulaperoutka.github.io/README.md

 After our first baby steps learning how to store projects on the open source website github.com, clone repositories to local drive, code changes, and commit back to github, this was a scaffold for our first homework showing how to store our portfolio project on github's open source site.

 ## Screenshots
 As a test repository with zero content, there is no need for screenshots!
+If you are extremely curious about the one sentence of plain text displayed, feel free to visit the above link.

 ## How to Use?
 As an example for beginners on how to structure a very simple portfolio site.